AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 >[!TAB Panel Layout]

-Panel layouts are useful for organizing large amounts of information in a way that makes it easier to navigate and find specific content.
+Panel layout is useful for organizing related fields in a way that makes it easier to navigate and find corresponding content.
 The panel layout arranges form components within distinct, sections or panels in an Adaptive Form.

 ![Panel Layout](/help/forms/assets/panel-layout.png){width="250" align="center"}

 Panel Layout

 You can use the [panel component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/panel) to add the panel layout in a form.
-For detailed instructions on how to configure the properties available in the **Configure Dialog** of the panel component, refer to the [panel component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/panel) article.
+For detailed instructions on how to configure various properties of the panel component, refer to the [panel component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/panel) article.

 >[!TAB Wizard Layout]

-The wizard layout simplifies complex processes by breaking them into manageable steps.
+The wizard layout helps simplifying a complex form by breaking it into distinct steps.
 Each step represents a different part of the process, and users navigate through the steps sequentially, often with **Next** and **Previous** buttons.
-It helps the users to create forms that require multiple steps.
+You can use the wizard layout to create a form that involves multiple sections or steps.

 ![Wizard Layout](/help/forms/assets/wizard-layout-compare.gif){width="250" align="center"}

 Wizard Layout

 You can use the [wizard component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/wizard) to add the wizard layout in a form.
-For detailed instructions on how to configure the properties available in the **Configure Dialog** of the wizard component, refer to the [wizard component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/wizard) article.
+For detailed instructions on how to configure the various properties of the wizard component, refer to the [wizard component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/wizard) article.

 >[!TAB Vertical Tabs Layout]

-The vertical tabs layout is also known as Tabs on the left layout.
+The vertical tabs layout is also known as tabs on the left layout.
 The vertical tabs layout organizes panels or sections along the left side of a form.
 It is a common layout for forms where panels/sections is stacked vertically for easy reading and navigation.

 ![Vertical Layout](/help/forms/assets/vertical-tab.gif){width="250" align="center"}

 Vertical Tabs Layout

 You can use the [vertical tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/vertical-tabs) to add the vertical tabs layout in a form.
-For detailed instructions on how to configure the properties available in the **Configure Dialog** of the vertical tabs component, refer to the [vertical tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/vertical-tabs) article.
+For detailed instructions on how to configure the various properties of the vertical tabs component, refer to the [vertical tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/vertical-tabs) article.

 >[!TAB Horizontal Tabs Layout]

 The horizontal tabs layout is also known as Tabs on the top layout.
 The horizontal tabs layout arranges panels or sections side-by-side in a row.
-This layout is used for navigation menus, toolbars, or any content that should be presented in a linear manner across the width of the form or panel.
+This layout presents the form sections in a linear manner across the width of the form or panel.

 ![Horizontal Layout](/help/forms/assets/horizontal-layout.gif){width="250" align="center"}

 Horizontal Tabs Layout

 You can use the [horizontal tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/horizontal-tabs) to add the horizontal tabs layout in a form.
-For detailed instructions on how to configure the properties available in the **Configure Dialog** of the horizontal tabs component, refer to the [horizontal tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/horizontal-tabs) article.
+For detailed instructions on how to configure the various properties of the horizontal tabs component, refer to the [horizontal tabs component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/horizontal-tabs) article.

 >[!TAB Accordion Layout]

-An Accordion layout displays content in collapsible sections or panels in an Adaptive Form.
+The accordion layout displays content in collapsible sections or panels in an Adaptive Form.
 When a section is expanded, it displays the content within, while other sections remain collapsed.
 This layout is ideal for displaying large amounts of information in a compact form.

 ![Accordion Layout](/help/forms/assets/accordion-layout-compare.gif){width="250" align="center"}

 Accordion Layout

 You can use the [accordion component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/accordion) to add the accordion layout in a form.
-For detailed instructions on how to configure the properties available in the **Configure Dialog** of the accordion component, refer to the [accordion component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/accordion) article.
+For detailed instructions on how to configure the various properties of the accordion component, refer to the [accordion component](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/accordion) article.

 >[!ENDTABS]